Skip to content

 To delete a model:

-1. Go to Model management > Model library.
+1. Go to Models > Model library.

 Manage plugins